 For many brands, these wider channels have an unequivocal role to play too.
 But their use shouldn’t be down to a marketer’s personal preference or the capabilities of a restrictive ‘plug and play’ marketing tool.
 Decisions should be made according to what works best for the brand concerned and, better still, what works for each individual contact.

 Because this is what really lies at the heart of marketing automation – the ability to personalise.
 And I’m not just talking about personalising email content.
-I’m talking about personalising entire journeys, down to which channel is used, when, to push what message and for which individual.
+I’m talking about personalising entire journeys, and user experiences down to which channel is used, when, to push what message and for which individual.

 It doesn’t matter if the database contains 100 or 100,000 people – marketing automation should make this personalisation possible.

 It shouldn’t even matter if this data is cold – algorithms within savvy automation software should draw on machine learning to guide best practice.

 In fact, email doesn’t need to feature at all!
 For one company, for example, savvy marketing automation could power a campaign that fuels brochure downloads.
 But data analysis may reveal that paid search ads are most likely to prompt that goal conversion, and the best ‘next step’ is a gentle telesales call from the company’s contact centre.
 If this is the case, email may not raise its head.
 But in another data segment, for the same brand, email could be the number one sales generator!
 So much depends on the scenario at hand.

 The water has been muddied partly because some SaaS email marketing providers call themselves a marketing automation platform.
 Now, there can be no disputing the fact that they are removing many of the manual tasks associated with email communications.
 But, that doesn’t mean they’ve got all marketing bases covered.